ashwinsathish/Adv-lane-detection/README.md

 - gaussian_blur(img, kernel_size): Applies Gaussian blur to the image to reduce noise.
 - Region of Interest: The region_of_interest(img) function defines a polygonal region in the image that encompasses the lane area of interest.
 This region is used to mask the image and focus only on the relevant lane region.

-### 3. Gradient Thresholding: Gradient-based edge detection techniques are used to identify lane markings.
+### 3. Gradient Thresholding
+Gradient-based edge detection techniques are used to identify lane markings.
 The code includes functions for gradient thresholding:

 - abs_sobel_threshold(img, orient='x', sobel_kernel=3, thresh=(0, 255)): Calculates the absolute gradient using Sobel operators in the specified orientation (x or y).
 Thresholds are applied to create a binary image indicating the gradient magnitude. mag_threshold(image, sobel_kernel=3, mag_thresh=(0, 255)): Calculates the gradient magnitude using Sobel operators in both x and y directions.
 Thresholds are applied to create a binary image indicating the gradient magnitude.